cdli-gh/Semi-Supervised-NMT-for-Sumerian-English/README.md

 ```

-(Refer to the README of each folder and sub-folder to know them in more detail)

 ## Results

-TO DO

-For reproducing the results, refer the documentation in the sub-folders inside ```translation```.
+SOON

+**(Refer to the README of each folder and sub-folder to throughly know them and to reproduce the [translation](https://github.com/cdli-gh/Semi-Supervised-NMT-for-Sumerian-English/tree/master/translation) models)**

 ## Mentors:
 1. [Niko Schenk](https://www.uni-frankfurt.de/46551536/Niko_Schenk)